Build your wealth. Preserve your wealth. Transition your wealth.

 RBFCU Trust Services has a diverse group of advisors available to discuss goals, expectations and concerns with their clients.
 By partnering with an advisor, clients can coordinate and assimilate all aspects of financial life to develop a customized, structured financial strategy.

 There are several steps to ensure proper estate planning, including, but not limited to, wills, trusts, and powers of attorney.
 RBFCU Trust Services, along with a network of attorney partnerships throughout our footprint, can provide financial education and legal services to ultimately help lead to better financial decisions.
-We offer trust services through MEMBERS Trust Company in Austin, Dallas, San Antonio and the surrounding area.
+We offer trust services through MEMBERS Trust Company in Austin, Corpus Christi, Dallas, San Antonio and the surrounding area.

 Meet our Wealth Management Advisors: